nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Marks the elderly at the specified `INDEX` or `NRIC`.
 * The `INDEX` refers to the index number shown in the displayed person list.
 It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The `NRIC` used to select the elderly to mark must be a valid, government issued NRIC and must exist in the current person list.
+* The `NRIC` used to select the elderly to mark must be a valid, government issued NRIC and must exist in the displayed person list.
 * The date must be in the format `YYYY-MM-DD` and must not be a future date.
 * If the parameter `d/DATE` is not provided, the current date will be used.
 * This command is only allowed in `personList` view.
 You can first `list` all elderly to use this command.